 - has fibre internet and free wifi in town; is also base for one of the world's largest datacentres thus promising a good reliable connection

-- there's a number of restaurants, including two veggie and one moderately fancy, some relaxed cafés, a shopping centre/multiplex, several supermarkets, and 2 organic produce shops
+- there's a number of restaurants, including two veggie and one moderately fancy, some relaxed cafés, a shopping centre/multiplex, several supermarkets, and an organic shop

 - a great streetart festival, a big nightclub and some annual events